-C4 requires you to be aware of the terms of our Whistleblowing Policy: in practice, this means that the Committee, collectively, must be assured that the policy is fit for purpose (SHR has issued Statutory Guidance on Whistleblowing) and that there is regular training provided for Committee members and staff on its terms.
-Committee members must also ensure that there are effective procedures in place for whistleblowing allegations to be made and investigated, with adequate safeguards in place to protect complainants.
-Committee members have an individual duty to report any concerns that you may have about possible fraud, corruption or wrongdoing (C5 and C7).
-You must, therefore, be familiar with the terms of our Fraud and Anti-Bribery policy.
+C4 requires you to be aware of the terms of our Whistleblowing Policy: in practice, this means that the Management Committee, collectively, must be assured that the policy is fit for purpose (SHR has issued Statutory Guidance on Whistleblowing) and that there is regular training provided for Management Committee members and staff on its terms.

+Management Committee members must also ensure that there are effective procedures in place for whistleblowing allegations to be made and investigated, with adequate safeguards in place to protect complainants.
+Management Committee members have an individual duty to report any concerns that you may have about possible fraud, corruption or wrongdoing (C5 and C7).
+You must, therefore, be familiar with the terms of our Fraud & Anti-Bribery policy.
 You are expressly forbidden to accept any gifts or other inducements which might create, or be capable of creating, a sense of obligation to another party.
+Our EPB policy sets out the framework for considering any offers of gifts or hospitality.